WackyStudio/forge-ssh-assistant/README.md

 ![Logo](logo.jpg)

-Forge SSH Assistant is a CLI tool built with [Laravel Zero](https://laravel-zero.com) that fetches your Laravel Forge servers and lists these in a menu so you can easily choose which server you want to connect to using SSH.
+Forge SSH Assistant is a CLI tool built with [Laravel Zero](https://laravel-zero.com) for macOS and Linux that fetches your Laravel Forge servers and lists these in a menu so you can easily choose which server you want to connect to using SSH.

 With Forge SSH Assistant you don't have to open Laravel Forge to check the IP address of the server(s) you want to work with.